 Besides headers, you can create layouts for footers, archive and single post pages, search pages, 404 pages, and “parts” of pages such as sales banners, and similar layouts for WooCommerce, The Events Calendar, and Easy Digital Downloads, if you have those plugins installed.

-Beaver Themer pricing is set at $147 per year, with a 40% renewal discount.
-Since it's an add-on, you'll also need Beaver Builder to make it work.
+Beaver Themer pricing is set at $147 per year.
+Since it’s an add-on, you’ll also need Beaver Builder to make it work.

 Steps to Create Your Custom Header with Beaver Themer